yanliang3612/yanliang3612/README.md

+I am Liang Yan, now I am doing a CS Phd at the UW Allen School of CSE.

 Some Inspiring Words:

 > 1. "The life cycle of a publication does not end when it is published — it begins."